-Finding a residential property to rent in Moscow requires more than driving through the city and searching for To Let signs in apartment windows.
+Finding a home or residential property to rent in Moscow requires more than driving through the city and searching for To Let signs in apartment windows.
 There are more practical means to find your new home, which include:

 In general, it is very unusual for an expatriate employee being brought to Russia by his employer to have to find and secure his own accommodation.
 The HR departments of most companies take responsibility for corporate renting of living quarters and, even if you are moving into a totally new position (and not replacing a previous incumbent), the HR Department would generally have prepared a short list of properties for you to view.
 In this guide we will attempt to orientate you, make sure you understand the vagaries of Moscow apartments and suggest pointed questions to ask before you agree to accept any offered accommodation.

 The exceptions are mainly individuals setting up their own small and medium sized businesses or ‘pioneers’ establishing operations in Russia for their companies from scratch.

 Depending on the seniority of your position and your family situation, you may be offered a package that includes a house in a country-side residential compound, close to an international school with two cars and drivers, one for you and one for your spouse.
 If you are a single, technical specialist, however, you will more likely be offered a one bedroom, central-Moscow apartment within a short metro ride of the office.
 The HR Department of your Moscow employer will help you make a determination about where to live based on the following factors:

 - How important is proximity to a school for you?

 - Are you a golfer and is golf likely to play an important role in your business networking on behalf of your employer?

 - Do you prefer to be within the city or in a country-side residential compound?

 If your employer does not offer the standard Human Resources assistance common to Moscow, we recommend contacting Troika Relocations where David Gilmartin’s long experience as an expatriate resident of Moscow will ease your way.